-Annually promote program to income eligible households in targeted neighborhoods (in census tracts with concentration of units constructed prior to 1980).
+- Annually promote program to income eligible households in targeted neighborhoods (in census tracts with concentration of units constructed prior to 1980). - Provide information on local, state, and federal resources for home improvements through the Code Enforcement program.

 Quantified Objectives: 8 households assisted on an annual basis.